WhirligigGirl/Whirligig-World/GameData/000_DuckweedUtils/README.md

 # VertexHeightOblateAdvanced
-VertexHeightOblateAdvanced is a custom PQS Mod intended for use by planet modders to enable easy creation of oblate bodies via a simple PQS Mod, rather than via a heightmap
+VertexHeightOblateAdvanced is a custom PQS Mod intended for use by planet modders to enable easy creation of oblate bodies via a simple PQS Mod, rather than via a heightmap.
+Additionally, when in the SOI of a body implmenting VertexHeightOblateAdvanced, two new camera modes will be added to the camera rotation after FREE mode to better support non-spherical bodies.

 ## Installation and Use
 * Install ALL listed dependencies, following the links below